Pratapsingh Rane: Political career

 In the 1980s, dissidents within the ruling Congress party sought to dislodge Rane from power, by appealing to New Delhi mostly unsuccessfully.
 Some of his later tenures in power earned criticism allegedly because of growing corruption during his regime.
 He was leader of the Opposition while the Bharatiya Janata Party (BJP) ruled Goa from the late-1990s until early 2005.
 His critics, like the then editor of the local Goa newspaper Herald or O Heraldo, Rajan Narayan criticised Rane for not doing enough as the leader of the Opposition.

 Rane became chief minister after the Congress's first-ever win in Goa in 1980 mainly as a "consensus candidate", after a bitter battle for the top political slot between the then two Congress heavyweights, Dr Wilfred de Souza and Ananta Narcina Naik, also known as Babu Naik.
 Naik was subsequently largely marginalised in state politics, while Souza served under Rane in some of his cabinets.

 After 5 years of BJP rule, Rane began his fifth term as chief minister in February 2005 after the government fell due to a split in the Goa BJP.
 A month later, however, the state was put under president’s rule for three months.
 Rane then served as chief minister for the sixth time, for two years until the June 2007 state elections.
 Though the Congress Party and its allies won a comfortable majority, Rane was forced to step aside as chief minister due to infighting within the state Congress party, and was forced to step aside in favor of a neutral candidate, Digambar Kamat.
 Rane was, however, elected speaker of the state assembly when it reconvened a few days later.
-Mangalorean.Com- Serving Mangaloreans Around The World!

-Personal
+Personal life

 By profession, Rane is an agriculturist.
 He is married.
 He enjoys reading and watching Marathi Drama and also enjoys English Theatre and Western and Indian Classical Music.
-He loves playing the Piano.
+He loves playing the Piano..
+His son Vishwajit Rane is married to Deviya Rane, both of whom are legislators in the Government of Goa.

-Controversy
+Controversies

 After the BJP attempted a "show of strength" to take over the Goa house, they were stifled by Rane.
 The BJP accused Rane of acting in a partisan manner to protect the Congress led government.

-He has also been accused by businessman, Bhalchandra Naik for demanding Rs 10 crore for being granted Environmental clearance for a mine, of which Rs 6 crore had been paid to his son Vishwajit Rane, MLA from Valpoi.
+He has also been accused by businessman, Bhalchandra Naik of demanding Rs 10 crore for being granted Environmental clearance for a mine, of which Rs 6 crore had been paid to his son Vishwajit Rane, MLA from Valpoi.

 In 2018, Rane was caught in another controversy, where he called Goan emigrants from United Kingdom, "toilet cleaners".
 He was asked for an explanation by the state party president, Girish Chodankar.